hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 you can create a snapshot of an EBS volume, which is stored in Amazon S3.
 You can create an EBS volume from a snapshot, and attach it to another instance.
 For more information, see Amazon Elastic Block Store.

-### Amazon EC2 instance store

-Many instances can access storage from disks that are physically attached to the host computer.
-This disk storage is referred to as instance store.
-Instance store provides temporary block-level storage for instances.
-The data on an instance store volume persists only during the life of the associated instance;
-if you stop or terminate an instance, any data on instance store volumes is lost.
-For more information, see Amazon EC2 Instance Store.

 ## Packer Practices